redpanda-data/connect/website/docs/guides/bloblang/methods.md

 ### `format_timestamp`

-BETA: This method is experimental and therefore subject to change outside of major version releases.
+BETA: This method is mostly stable but breaking changes could still be made outside of major version releases if a fundamental problem with it is found.

 Attempts to format a unix timestamp as a string, following ISO 8601 format by default.